HomeFeaturesLaw › How to Set Up Power of Attorney for Elderly Parent with Dementia

 You can gain access immediately, or only when your parent becomes incapacitated.
 Since your parent freely grants you the power of attorney, they can also revoke it.
 Although there are other alternatives out there, like guardianship, a power of attorney is easier to obtain and more convenient.

 In order to set up a power of attorney, your parent needs to be of sound mind.
+This is the key to understanding how to get POA over a parent with dementia.
 They need to draft the power of attorney willingly and fully aware of the implications, without any duress or influence from you or anyone else.

 Therefore, before you begin the procedures, it is important to discuss them with your parent.
 They need to accept the fact that, one day, they will no longer be able to make decisions and manage their assets and they need to appoint someone to do it for them.